ewaldmire/ascender/docs/docsite/rst/administration/secret_handling.rst

 User passwords for local users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-climber hashes local climber user passwords with the PBKDF2 algorithm using a SHA256 hash.
+ascender hashes local ascender user passwords with the PBKDF2 algorithm using a SHA256 hash.
 Users who authenticate via external
 account mechanisms (LDAP, SAML, OAuth, and others) do not have any password or secret stored.

 Secret handling for operational use